 If you can find fiddleheads, they do make a lovely addition to the vegetable platter.
 They can also be added to the salad course.
 When they are available, I use them as often as possible—they are indeed a delicacy.
 If you cannot find them, simply increase the amount of carrots and asparagus.
 Sometimes I add fresh spinach if it’s ready in the garden.

-This dish a platter with deep greens and will be a perfect addition to your full moon supper.
+This dish with a platter with deep greens and will be a perfect addition to your full moon supper.

 1 lb asparagus